 - If classes need to be cancelled, schools should be ready to submit documentation to the Texas Education Agency.

-- Volunteer and donations management plans are important tools to garner efficient assistance with stabilization and recovery efforts.
+- Implement volunteer and donations management plans to garner efficient assistance with stabilization and recovery efforts.

 Editor's note: This article was originally published in September 2017 and has been updated for accuracy and comprehensiveness.